Mendel Observatory at Merrimack College

 The Mendel Observatory, on the top floor of Palmisano Hall, houses an Optical Guidance Systems 20-inch Ritchey-Cretien reflector and a number of electronic imaging systems.

-Alert: Due to the COVID-19 outbreak and Merrimack’s vaccine requirement for campus visitors, the Mendel Observatory is closed for the fall 2021 semester.
+Alert: Due to the COVID-19 outbreak and Merrimack’s vaccine requirement for campus visitors, the Mendel Observatory is closed.
 We will reassess the policy this spring.

 Location: Fourth floor, Laurence J. and Roberta M. Palmisano Hall at Merrimack College